nasa/Transform-to-Open-Science/Module_5/Lesson_3/readme.md

 Ideally, anyone, anywhere, must be able to read a publication and understand the results, easily find methods applied, as well as properly follow procedures to achieve the same results as shared in that study.
 However, as already learned, the issue of reproducibility is prevalent across all scientific fields (refer to this Nature [report](https://www.nature.com/articles/533452a)).
 A well-intentioned scientist may share all research objects and describe all steps applied in their research, but failing to provide the research environment or other technical setup they used for analyzing their data can prohibit others from reproducing their results.
 This issue is further compounded by [human bias and errors](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4776714/).
 For example, individuals may not always be able to identify how their interests and experiences inform their decisions that impact their research conclusions.
 This makes the issue of combating the reproducibility crisis even bigger.

-Approaches for making open results should integrate reproducible tools and methods, such as version control, continuous integration, containerisation, code review, code testing and documentation.
+Approaches for making open results should integrate reproducible tools and methods, such as version control, continuous integration, containerization, code review, code testing and documentation.
 Furthermore, to extend the reproducibility beyond computational aspects of research, reporting and documentation for different types of outputs and decisions should also be supplied transparently.

 ### How to Make Different Types of Open Results